dustinpfister/blog_posts/_posts/lodash_keys.md

 ## 3 - Conclusion

 There is also the [\_.values](/2019/05/13/lodash_values/) method that is similar to the \_.keys method only it gives an array of object values rather than the key names.
+These two methods are often used to quickly get an array of object values or Object key values that can then be used with an array prototype method when working with native ajavaScript methods in the Array prototype and getting them to work with objects that are not arrays.